Signed in as:

 Customers that wish to book a site the day of arrival can register directly at the park on a first come, first served basis.

-Photo ID is required for check in at the park and must consist of a driver's license, passport, or military ID.
+Photo ID required for check in and must consist of a driver's license, passport, or military ID.

 Current policies here.
 Complete rules and regulations are found here.
 Cancellations are subject to fees based on the notice given and may be made through the call center or online.
 Refunds will be issued as follows: